asorteberg/Smolder/README.md

-# 🔥 ESP32 Kamado Grill Controller
+# 🔥 SMOLDER ESP32 Kamado Grill Controller

 This project is a Wi-Fi-connected controller for a Kamado-style grill, using an ESP32 microcontroller to manage: